kbarros/Kondo/README.md

 Applications
 ------------

-An early version of this code was presented in:
+An early version of this method was presented in:
 * [_Efficient Langevin simulation of coupled classical fields and fermions_](https://doi.org/10.1103/PhysRevB.88.235101), Barros et al., PRB (2013).

 However, the method has evolved significantly since then!
-Two important improvements are [gradient-based probing](https://arxiv.org/abs/1711.10570) and [more accurate](https://arxiv.org/abs/1002.1801) integration of the [magnetic dynamics](https://en.wikipedia.org/wiki/Landau%E2%80%93Lifshitz%E2%80%93Gilbert_equation).
+Two important improvements are [gradient-based probing](https://arxiv.org/abs/1711.10570) and [more accurate](https://arxiv.org/abs/1002.1801) integration of the magnetic dynamics.

-Subsequent versions of the code have been used to produce the following research papers:
+This code has been used in the following research papers:
 * [_Exotic magnetic orderings in the kagome Kondo-lattice model_](https://doi.org/10.1103/PhysRevB.90.245119), Barros et al., PRB (2014)
 * [_Vortex Crystals with Chiral Stripes in Itinerant Magnets_](https://doi.org/10.7566/JPSJ.85.103703), Ozawa et al., JPSJ (2016)
 * [_Resistivity Minimum in Highly Frustrated Itinerant Magnets_](https://doi.org/10.1103/PhysRevLett.117.206601), Wang et al., PRL (2016)